redis-rs/redis-rs/redis/docs/token_authentication.md

     .trim()
     .to_string();

-// Create credentials provider using service principal with client certificate let provider = EntraIdCredentialsProvider::new_client_certificate(
+// Create the credentials provider using service principal with client certificate let provider = EntraIdCredentialsProvider::new_client_certificate(
     "your-tenant-id".to_string(),
     "your-client-id".to_string(),